Docupilot

 As Boolean

-As Boolean helper converts any given input into Boolean values 0(False) and 1(True).
+As Boolean converts any given input into Boolean values 0(False) and 1(True).

 String: {{as_boolean FieldName}}